Li-Zn-H/SimWorld/README.md

 # SimWorld
 This project contains data sets and code for SimWorld: A Unified Benchmark for Simulator-Conditioned Scene Generation via World Model and is designed to support researchers in related fields.
-This paper presentsa simulator-conditioned scene generation engine based on world models and providing a benchmark for world model evaluation.
+This paper presents a simulator-conditioned scene generation engine based on world models and providing a benchmark for world model evaluation.

 ## Project content
 ### 1. Dataset